fluid-project/chartAuthoring/README.md

 * `grunt copy:frontEndDependencies`

 Result:
-* The `public` directory can now serve up the demos and tests
+* The root directory can now serve up the demos and tests as a static site